brantondemoss/brantondemoss.github.io/writing/kata.md

 >The science of making machines capable of performing tasks that would require intelligence if done by humans.<br/> Minsky, 1968

 Definitions like these are inherently unstable, because as we build these computer systems and become normalized to their (at first) astonishing capabilities, we stop thinking of their task performance as demonstrating any kind of intelligence.
-Definitions like these leave AI in a sort of [God of the gaps](https://en.wikipedia.org/wiki/God_of_the_gaps) situation.
+Definitions like these leave AI in a sort of [God of the gaps](https://en.wikipedia.org/wiki/God_of_the_gaps)&nbsp;situation.

 Tying intelligence to performance in any single task, or even finite set of tasks, doesn't seem consistent and informative.
 Some have proposed that intelligence is the ability to perform many tasks well, or the ability to solve tasks in a diverse range of environments[^8].
-Others claim that intelligence is the ability to acquire new skills through learning [^9].
+Others claim that intelligence is the ability to acquire new skills through learning[^9].
 More recently there have been proposals[^10] that intelligence is a measure of skill acquisition *efficiency*.
 Given two agents with the same knowledge and fixed training time on a novel task, the more intelligent agent is the one that ends up with better skills.

 The most popular AI system of the last century was Deep Blue, a chess playing system designed by researchers at IBM.
 The system consisted of a hand-crafted board evaluation function, a tree search to maximise expected board state value given an adversarial opponent, and custom hardware designed to accelerate those operations, achieving speeds of around 100 million position evaluations per second.